-Our School of Journalism and Mass Communication is accredited and has a national reputation for excellence.
+Our School of Media and Journalism is accredited and has a national reputation for excellence.

 Rigorous coursework ensures no one can question the validity of your degree.
 In fact, you may find yourself working harder because of all the resources at your fingertips.

-We offer the only completely online master’s degree for educators through a School of Journalism and Mass Communication.
+We offer the only completely online master’s degree for educators through a School of Media and Journalism.

 Kent State is home to the Center for Scholastic Journalism.
-Center staff includes Knight Chair for Scholastic Journalism Mark Goodman, Director Candace Perkins Bowen and Assistant Director John Bowen.
+Center staff includes a Knight Chair for Scholastic Journalism, Director Candace Perkins Bowen and Assistant Director John Bowen.